 Although one of the most common procedures for detecting prostate cancer, biopsies carry many potential risks and side effects:

 Just like any invasive procedure, bleeding will occur.
-Although it’s normal to see a small amount of blood in your semen or urine for about 2 weeks, it becomes a major problem if bleeding takes a longer time or if it gets worse.
+It’s normal to see a small amount of blood in your semen or urine for about 2 weeks.
+However, it becomes a major problem if bleeding takes a longer time or if it gets worse.

-One study reviewed the safety of the transrectal ultrasound guided needle biopsy and found that 58 patients (63%) experienced haematuria and experienced rectal bleeding 23 patients (25%).
-Severe rectal bleeding is an uncommon complication yet in some instances can be life-threatening, so both patients and practitioners should be aware of the risks.
+One study reviewed the safety of the transrectal ultrasound guided needle biopsy.
+It found that 58 patients (63%) experienced haematuria and experienced rectal bleeding 23 patients (25%).
+Severe rectal bleeding is an uncommon complication yet in some instances can be life-threatening.
+So, both patients and practitioners should be aware of the risks.

 After the biopsy it is highly common for patients to experience discomfort and pain.
 This usually only lasts for a few days after the procedure, but the degree of pain will vary for each individual.
 While some may find it very painful, other people only report a slight discomfort.
 This is because of the injury caused by the needle on your prostate cells.